matthewmoto/esp8622_pool_controller/README.md

 Your pool controller may be different than mine, so I'm going to stick to generalizations and high-level discussion here.
 This is not an all-inclusive "how-to" guide for replacing your pool controller.

 If you *do* choose to use my code for something like this and need a hand, feel free to reach out and I'll be happy to answer questions.
-As of this document being written, the controller has been been operating strong for ~3 years so there are worse projects to use.
+As of this document being written, the controller has been been operating strong for ~3 years so I'm confident it's stable enough for regular use.

 # Getting Started